Talkaboutcybersecurity/talkaboutcybersecurity.github.io/_posts/2020-08-13-Red-team-Journey-Part-1-The-beginning-is-always-the-hardest.markdown

 ### Action

 During the first year, I encourage members to hunting that are not limited to scope.
 Their mission is to work as a bug bounty hunter to look for any weaknesses that could be exploited from outside.
-In less than a year we discovered and warned thousands of critical security vulnerabilities for our customers, quickly reducing the attack surface.
-Through reports that are sent out on a regular basis, my customers have come to pay more attention to establishing processes, regulations and methods for better defense. especially the management of public information technology assets and management of vulnerabilities.
+In less than a year we discovered and warned thousands of critical security vulnerabilities for our clients, quickly reducing the attack surface.
+Through reports that are sent out on a regular basis, my clients have come to pay more attention to establishing processes, regulations and methods for better defense. especially the management of public information technology assets and management of vulnerabilities.

-In addition to using the red team, I also have an internal bug bounty program where any other team in the company can report if a security issue related to the customer is found.
-All such reports will be verified by the red team and alerted to customers.
+In addition to using the red team, I also have an internal bug bounty program where any other team in the company can report if a security issue related to the client is found.
+All such reports will be verified by the red team and alerted to clients.

-With that said, we also have a Penetration testing team that is independent of the red team to make it possible for our customers to use the tenetration testing service to further examine each of their systems.
+With that said, we also have a Penetration testing team that is independent of the red team to make it possible for our clients to use the tenetration testing service to further examine each of their systems.

 ### Defect